ristiisa/pocketrgb-et/README.md

 * Fixed The "Presents" Under the Game Freak logo not appearing where its supposed to.
 * Restores the original flashing lights for the moves "Thunderbolt" and "Hyper Beam".
 * Original map border layout from the japanese version restored.
-* Translated Red and Green Pokédex entries.
+* The entire Pokédex has ben rewritten using the official translation from Fire red, but restoring some references like Cloyster enduring a napalm bomb or Ponyta jumping the whole Tokyo Tower
 * Gym leader names in the trainer card are restored.
 * Fix text box boarders to match jp releases
 * Flower animations restored for Red and Green
 * Swap the trade Nidoran(m) to (f) and changed the nickname to the one used in the jp release (CHAPPY)
-* Replaced all other trade nicknames to the ones used in the jp releases
+* All other trade Pokemon nicknames were restored to English translations of the Japanese ones
 * Censorship is all Removed (drunk Old Man, praying man at the museum, the Tunguska incident Scientist)...
 * References removed from the official translation are Restored (Kanto map, Myracle-Cycle bike store, Pokémon mansion journals written in singular and its last entry)...
-* Check trainer lines and other text against Montblanc's Binary hack? https://www.romhacking.net/hacks/876/
+* Checked trainer lines and other text against Montblanc's Binary hack https://www.romhacking.net/hacks/876/
-* The Blue version script texts for the in-game trades (evolving Raichu)...
+* The Blue version script text fixed for the in-game trades (evolving Raichu)...
-* Pokémon version name at the credits have been replaced, and centered
+* Pokémon version name in the credits have been replaced
 * Town Map border tiles were restored
-* All trade Pokemon nicknames were restored to English translations of the Japanese ones
 * Aerodactyl and Kabutops fossil sprites Ported from jp

 ## Screenshots